diandraaaaa/OOP/README.md

 # Object-Oriented Programming (OOP) Course

-This repository contains projects developed as part of the Object-Oriented Programming course at Babeș-Bolyai University, Cluj Napoca.
+This repository contains projects developed as part of the Object-Oriented Programming course.

 ## Description